HildrethResearchGroup/Box-Designer/README.md

 * The Apple Markdown syntax is used to document this project.
 The HTML rendering of the documentation is created using jazzy.
 To get jazzy on macOS:
 * [sudo] gem install jazzy
-* If you run "jazzy --min-acl private" in your root project folder (private ensures your classes won't be skipped) and you have issues with xcodebuild, try:
+* If you run "jazzy --min-acl private" in your root project folder from the command line and you have issues with xcodebuild, try:
 * jazzy --build-tool-arguments CODE_SIGN_IDENTITY=,CODE_SIGNING_REQUIRED=NO,CODE_SIGNING_ALLOWED=NO --min-acl private
-* As of now, trying to publish the jazzy-generated documentation at https://hildrethresearchgroup.github.io/Box-Designer/ (our GitHub Pages URL)
+* The jazzy-generated documentation is published at https://hildrethresearchgroup.github.io/Box-Designer/ (HildrethResearchGroup's GitHub Pages URL)